busi-mgwen/Fab-Cha-enge-4/README.md

-Propose(What is it supposed to do or not do )
+# Propose(What is it supposed to do or not do )

 What is it supposed to do:
 Creation of a VR 360 movie where the viewer has 360 degrees of freedom to experience the environment Explore unity as a Interface application maker for making VR 360 environment Output a video that can be uploaded on a web platform

-Team Plan
+# Team Plan

-System diagram ( Functions, Parts and relations)
+# System diagram ( Functions, Parts and relations)

-Honest Design (Use of Technology)
+# Honest Design (Use of Technology)
+At first we wanted to deploy a VR web app, yet in the context of time we decided to make a video uploaded to Youtube
+Troubleshooting:
+Figuring out how to change mesh objects into pointclouds Figuring out how to change the VR Video we recorded in Unity , into a Image sequence through Premiere Pro Rotational offset for the camera. - had to add c# script to the camera for a rotational movement.

-Find solutions with what you have- Be creative
+# Find solutions with what you have- Be creative

-Future development Opportunities
+# Future development Opportunities

-Long Term Dissemination Plan
+# Long Term Dissemination Plan

 Collectively, our VR experience could be split into further other prototypes to better the experience.

-Animations of talking
+- Animations of talking
-Better the environment and project package,perhaps consult a game designer for resolve Deploy a interaction as a web application, that can be accessed outside of Youtube.
+- Better the environment and project package,perhaps consult a game designer for resolve
+- Deploy a interaction as a web application, that can be accessed outside of Youtube.
-Detail and guide the process of coding  the VR exporting, 3D modules, scripts and environments to make the project open source for educational purposes.
+- Detail and guide the process of coding  the VR exporting, 3D modules, scripts and environments to make the project open source for educational purposes.
- After prototyping and following the development process above, we could further develop the project by entering VR festivals, collaborating with stakeholders to stretch the project further, gianing maturity.
+ - After prototyping and following the development process above, we could further develop the project by entering VR festivals, collaborating with stakeholders to - stretch the project further, gianing maturity.

 For the future of Nikita´s explorations, he plans to write and make a film to be attended during the MDEFest.
 The title being ¨Ünspoken¨.
 "Unspoken" is a short VR film exploring the world where beings express themselves through mental visions, similar to how the dream world is a composition of symbols.
 The prospects of this could be using it in film festivals, celebrating how technologies can be used to understand the intangible.